GaglianoTaliun-Lab/PheWeb2/README.md

 PheWeb 2 is a new version of the original [PheWeb](https://github.com/statgen/pheweb) tool for interactive querying, visualizing, and sharing summary-level results from GWAS/PheWAS studies.
 In PheWeb 2, we moved all the UI functionality to the Vue 3 and Vite frameworks, dramatically simplifying code readability, maintenance of old features, and development of new features.
 We also de-coupled UI from the underlying data model by introducing a separate [PheWeb 2 API](https://github.com/GaglianoTaliun-Lab/PheWeb2-API) server to allow their independent scaling and improve re-usability.

-As a result of this migration, PheWeb 2 allows the following:
+As a result of this migration, PheWeb 2 allows the following
-1) Import and visualizations of GWAS stratified by genetic ancestry groups (unlimited number).
+- Import and visualizations of GWAS stratified by genetic ancestry groups (unlimited number).
-2) Import and visualizations of GWAS stratified by sex.
+- Import and visualizations of GWAS stratified by sex.
-3) Side-by-side comparisons of stratified GWAS/PheWAS through interactive Miami plots.
+- Side-by-side comparisons of stratified GWAS/PheWAS through interactive Miami plots.

 > [!NOTE]
 > The code was developed and tested with Node.js 20.16.0+ on Linux-based OS.